-Put your health care decisions in writing.
+Put your healthcare decisions in writing.

-What are advances medical directives?
+What are advanced medical directives?

-Advance Directives are a means of communicating to all caregivers the patient’s wishes regarding health care.
+Advance directives are a means of communicating to all caregivers the patient’s wishes regarding health care.
 If a patient has a Living Will or has appointed a health care agent, and is no longer able to express his or her wishes to the physician, family or hospital staff, the Medical Center is committed to honoring the wishes of the patient as they are documented at the time the patient was able to make that determination.

 Different types of advance directives: